ezz118/flappy-bird/README.md

 -
 - Code Requirement
   - Generation of random game sets or events
-    - The heights of the obstacles' holes are generated randomly (see [startgame.cpp](startgame.cpp)).
+    - The intervals between obstacles and the heights of the holes are generated randomly (see [startgame.cpp](startgame.cpp)).
   - Data structures for storing game status
     - We use a struct Rank which contains a string and int variables to store players' scores (see [menu.cpp](menu.cpp)).
-    - The status of the bird is stored in a variable of class Bird (see [startgame.cpp](startgame.cpp)).
+    - The status of the bird is stored in a variable of class Bird (see [bitr.cpp](bird.cpp)).
+    - We use an STL list to store the position of obstacles on the screen (see [startgame.cpp](startgame.cpp)).
   - Dynamic memory management
-    - We use dynamic memory management to sort the scores (see [menu.cpp](menu.cpp)).
+    - We use a dynamic memory variable of class bird to store its status for each game (see [startgame.cpp](startgame.cpp)).
   - File input/output (e.g., for loading/saving game status)
     -We use "ranking.txt" to save the score leaderboard (see [menu.cpp](menu.cpp)).
   - Program codes in multiple files
     - We write codes in multiple files, which is easy to manage (see [Makefile](Makefile)).
   - Proper indentation and naming styles
-    - We name functions and variables properly.
+    - We do proper indentation and name functions and variables properly.
   - In-code documentation
-    - We add comments to explain the codes.
+    - We add comments to explain the functions and important constants and variables.
-    - Note: Most comments are in header files!

 - main.cpp
+  - Print the introduction of the game.
   - Include 3 branches: starting the game, showing the leaderboard and quitting the game.
-  - //further description
 - menu.cpp
   - Makes a menu page and prints instructions to players.
   - Asks players to input their usernames only when they enter the top 10 leaderboard.